3 Continents -

 4 episodes in 4 weeks

 “introducing our speakers for a groundbreaking tri-continental podcast program.
-Discovering what arts and health means for all people in this day and age.”
+Discovering what Science, arts and health means for all people in this day and age.”

 In June 2021, GEM collaborated with Pixelache Helsinki and Karachi Biennale Trust, through the support of the Asia-Europe Foundation ASEF Cultural Mobility First!
 Initiative, on a Creativity and Well-being Program delivered through live radio and podcasts, released over 4 weeks.